Airplane Coating Automation

 Deployment Timeline

-Typical lead time depends on device classification and validation requirements.
+Typical lead time depends on component size, booth integration, and validation requirements.

 A common project range is:

-Tell us about your medical devices, coating requirements, regulatory pathway, cleanroom classification, and validation needs.
+Tell us about your airplane components, coating requirements, part size, booth constraints, and validation needs.

 Robotic automation can enable: